 Occupational health-care services

-The College contracts with an occupational medicine specialist for services.
-The College complies with OSHA standards for training, fitting, and pulmonary examinations wherever necessary.
+The university contracts with an occupational medicine specialist for services.
+The university complies with OSHA standards for training, fitting, and pulmonary examinations wherever necessary.

 Fume hoods are tested annually by the EH&S Office to ensure that they meet standards.
 Biosafety cabinets are tested and certified annually by a third party testing company.
 Air filters are changed regularly as determined by their stated useful life.
 Water handling units and water filters for fish and amphibians are checked daily, and cleaned and maintained on weekly and monthly schedules.
 Areas with potentially hazardous cleaning or other materials are tested and monitored according to needs for the materials being used.
 Sterilizing devices are maintained regularly to ensure continued ability to perform adequately.
 Checks are performed to ensure proper sterilization temperatures are reached during each sterilization activity as well as monthly.